eliottjohnson/Obsidian-Vault/Short term.md

 - [ ] Finish the CHIMERA doc
 - [ ] Read the data from TIMBER of the ion run on the 28th of september including beam size on BTVs and MWPC
 - [ ] Look at the quad scan at low energy
+- [ ] Try to see the BTV acquisition from the dedicated MD

 ## [[Picoscope]]